Europe fears Afghan refugee crisis after Taliban takeover | Law-Order

 Even Germany, which since 2015 has admitted more Syrians than any other Western nation, is sending a different signal today.

-Migration Minister Notis Mitarachi said Wednesday that Greece won't accept being the "gateway for irregular flows into the EU", and that it considers Turkey to be a safe place for Afghans.
+Migration Minister Notis Mitarachi said Greece won't accept being the "gateway for irregular flows into the EU," and that it considers Turkey to be a safe place for Afghans.

 Such talk makes Turkish President Recep Tayyip Erdogan see red.
 His country already hosts 3.6 million Syrians and hundreds of thousands of Afghans, and he has used the threat of sending them to Europe for political leverage.